Centerton, Arkansas: Region

 The Northwest Arkansas economy was historically based upon agriculture and poultry.
-In recent decades, NWA has seen rapid growth and diversification of its economy based upon the big companies based there, Walmart, Tyson Foods, J.B.
-Hunt, and Pinnacle Emergency Vehicles, while also seeing a growing University of Arkansas and cultural amenities sector.
+In recent decades, NWA has seen rapid growth and diversification of its economy based upon the big companies based there, Walmart, Tyson Foods, and J.B.
+Hunt, while also seeing a growing University of Arkansas and cultural amenities sector.
 Although impacted by the Great Recession, NWA's economy fared better than most peer metropolitan areas, the state of Arkansas and the United States overall.
-Between 2007 and 2013, the region saw unemployment rates significantly below those of peer regions and the national average; while also seeing a 1% net growth of jobs.
+Between 2007 and 2013, the region saw unemployment rates significantly below those of peer regions and the national average.
+The region also saw a 1% net growth of jobs.
 The NWA gross domestic product grew 7.0% over the aforementioned time period, and bankruptcies, building permits and per capita incomes are returning to pre-Recession rates.

 The professional, education and health care sectors of the Northwest Arkansas economy have been growing steadily since 2007.
 Between 2007 and 2013, the region has seen a growth of 8,300 jobs in the region, with 6,100 added in education and health professions and 4,300 jobs added in the leisure and hospitality jobs related to the region's cultural amenities.
 The government and transportation sectors have remained relatively constant between 2007 and 2013, however the manufacturing sector has seen steady decline, mirroring national averages.
 The construction and real estate sectors saw large declines attributable to the poor housing market during the economic downturn.

 Education

 Public education for elementary and secondary students in the majority of Centerton is provided by Bentonville School District.
 A very small portion to the west is in the boundary for the Decatur School District.
-Centerton is home to 3 of the district's schools.
+Centerton is home to three of the district's schools.

 Centerton Gamble Elementary School in Centerton serves kindergarten through grade 4 and includes much of Centerton.
 Other portions of Centerton are zoned to Elm Tree, Mary Mae Jones, Osage Creek, and Vaughn elementary schools.
 Centerton is divided between Ardis Ann Middle School, Creekside Middle School, and Ruth Barker Middle School.
 Much of Centerton is zoned to Grimsley Junior High School in Centerton, while some sections are zoned to Lincoln Junior High School.
 All portions of Centerton in the Bentonville district are zoned to Bentonville West High School in Centerton.

 Decatur High School is the comprehensive high school of the Decatur district.

 Centerton is also home to one of Northwest Arkansas's private schools.
 Lifeway Christian School serves preschool through grade 12 and is based in the city's First Baptist Church Centerton.